AwaisSDev/PULSE/README.md

 ## Why Hack Club

-HAADS is hardware that matters.
+PULSE is hardware that matters.
 It's not a gadget - it's a device designed to catch sepsis 4 hours earlier in a government hospital ward where patients currently die silently between nurse rounds.
 Every hour earlier improves survival by ~7%.
 From a $30 device.
 Built by a student who can see the hospital from his house.

 We need the parts to build it.
 Hack Club gets us there.